-NRLM has a provision for interest subvention, to cover the difference between the Lending Rate of the banks and 7%, on all credit from the banks/ financial institutions availed by women SHGs, for a maximum of Rs 3,00,000 per SHG.
+DAY-NRLM has a provision for interest subvention, to cover the difference between the Lending Rate of the banks and 7%, on all credit from the banks/ financial institutions availed by women SHGs, for a maximum of ₹ 3,00,000 per SHG.
 This will be available across the country in two ways:

-- (i) In 150 identified districts, banks will lend to the women SHGs @7% up to an aggregated loan amount of Rs 3,00,000/-.
-The SHGs will also get additional interest subvention of 3% on prompt payment, reducing the effective rate of interest to 4%. - (ii) In the remaining districts also, NRLM compliant women SHGs will be registered with SRLMs.
-These SHGs are eligible for interest subvention to the extent of difference between the lending rates and 7% for the loan up to Rs.
-3 lakhs, subjected to the norms prescribed by the respective SRLMs.
+- (i) In 250 identified districts, banks will lend to the women SHGs @7% up to an aggregated loan amount of ₹ 3,00,000/-.The SHGs will also get additional interest subvention of 3% on prompt payment, reducing the effective rate of interest to 4%. - (ii) In the remaining districts also, all women SHGs under DAY-NRLM will be SHGs are eligible for interest subvention to the extent of difference between the lending rates and 7% for the loan up to ₹ 3,00,000, subjected to the norms prescribed by the respective SRLMs.
 This part of the scheme will be operationalized by SRLMs.

-(A separate circular on December 09, 2014 was issued containing the detailed guidelines on interest subvention and its operationalization across the country for the year 2014-15 along with the list of 150 identified districts).
-Salient features and the implementation procedure of the Scheme are enclosed in Annex III.
+(A separate circular on October 13, 2017 was issued to all Public and Private Sector Banks containing the detailed guidelines on interest subvention and its operationalization across the country for the year 2017-18 along with the list of 250 identified districts Annex III.
+Salient features and the implementation procedure of the Scheme are enclosed in Annex II.
 Interest subvention for subsequent years will be communicated separately to the banks by GOI/RBI).